YosaAgest/vtubergift/README.md

 # vtubergift
-This website is gift to vtuber birthday, The Vtuber identity is Pia Meraleo from JKT48V (Virtual)
+This website is a birthday present for a vtuber, the vtuber's identity is Pia Meraleo from JKT48V (Virtual)